-- > Ensuring staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others - > Empowering staff to share any low-level concerns as per section 7.7 of this policy - > Empowering staff to self-refer - > Addressing unprofessional behaviour and supporting the individual to correct it at an early stage - > Providing a responsive, sensitive and proportionate handling of such concerns when they are raised - > Helping to identify any weakness in the school's safeguarding system

-Responding to low-level concerns

-If the concern is raised via a third party, the headteacher will collect evidence where necessary by speaking:

-- > Directly to the person who raised the concern, unless it has been raised anonymously - > To the individual involved and any witnesses

-The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the King's Group Academy staff code of conduct and behaviour policy.
+• Ensuring staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others - Empowering staff to share any low-level concerns as per section 7.7 of this policy - .
+Empowering staff to self-refer through creating and fostering a culture of openness with all staff. - Ensure that low level concerns and whistleblowing is covered annually in staff safeguarding training - Addressing unprofessional behaviour and supporting the individual to correct it at an early stage - Providing a responsive, sensitive and proportionate handling of such concerns when they are raised - .
+Helping to identify any weakness in the academy's safeguarding system • Where there is a low level concern about a staff member or a self referral, this should be passed onto the Headteacher only. • This will be recorded on the Low Level Concern spreadsheet including details of the concern raised, staff involved, action taken and any follow up required.
+Responding to low-level concerns If the concern is raised via a third party, the Headteacher will collect evidence where necessary by speaking: - Directly to the person who raised the concern, unless it has been raised anonymously - To the individual involved and any witnesses The Headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the academy's staff code of conduct.
+The Headteacher will be the ultimate decision-maker in respect of all low-level concerns.
+Record keeping All low-level concerns will be recorded in writing.

-Children Safe in Education also links to this report for more information Developing and implementing a low-level concerns policy: A guide for organisations which work with children]

-Record keeping

-All low-level concerns will be recorded in writing.
 In addition to details of the concern raised, records will include the context in which the concern arose, any action taken and the rationale for decisions and action taken.
 Records will be:

-- > Kept confidential, held securely and comply with the DPA 2018 and UK GDPR - > Reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
-Where a pattern of such behaviour is identified, we will decide on a course of action, either through our disciplinary procedures or, where a pattern of behaviour moves from a concern to meeting the harms threshold as described in section 1 of this appendix, we will refer it to the designated officer at the local authority

-Retained at least until the individual leaves employment at the school

-Where a low-level concern relates to a supply teacher or contractor, we will notify the individual's employer, so any potential patterns of inappropriate behaviour can be identified.
+• Kept confidential, held securely and comply with the DPA 2018 and UK GDPR • Reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
+Where a pattern of such behaviour is identified, the Headteacher will decide on a course of action, either through our disciplinary procedures or, where a pattern of behaviour moves from a concern to meeting the harms threshold as described in section 1 of this appendix, they will refer it to the designated officer at the local authority • Retained at least until the individual leaves employment at the academy Where a low-level concern relates to a supply teacher or contractor, the Headteacher will notify the individual's employer, so any potential patterns of inappropriate behaviour can be identified.
+References We will not include low-level concerns in references unless: